« Back to Glossary

 This growth is attributed to cloud analytics’ ability to drive business growth and scalability.
 The technology enables organizations to process, analyze and interpret large volumes of data quickly and efficiently.
 It allows businesses to scale their computing resources up or down based on their needs to accommodate sudden increases in data processing requirements.
 Cloud analytics can quickly adapt to workload changes without significant upfront investments.

 Financial services: Financial institutions use cloud analytics platforms for applications like customer analytics, risk assessment, fraud detection and security threat detection.
-Financial institutions and service providers are increasingly adopting predictive analytics and AI/machine learning.
+These institutions and service providers are increasingly adopting predictive analytics and AI/machine learning.
 These new-age algorithms increase efficiency by identifying complex patterns in financial data.
-They also automate routine tasks, freeing up analysts to focus on complex analyses.
+They also automate routine tasks, freeing up analysts to focus on complex analysis.

 Healthcare: The healthcare industry uses cloud analytics platforms to provide personalized treatment, patient admissions prediction and practice process optimization for better management.
 The industry is also using big data and analytics usage for patient segmentation and clinical research optimization.

-Supply chain management: Real-time and accurate demand forecasting in the dynamic business environment requires big data analysis for supply chain planning and management.
+Supply chain management: Real-time and accurate demand forecasting in dynamic business environments requires big data analysis for supply chain planning and management.
+Cloud analytics can help businesses examine factors such as historical data, sales trends, economic indicators, weather patterns and much more to help them optimize inventory levels, reduce supply chain disruptions and improve planning.

-Digital marketing: Cloud analytics enables data migration and visualization for digital marketing performance for development and analysis of digital campaigns.
+Digital marketing: Cloud analytics enables visualization for digital marketing performance for development and analysis of digital campaigns.
+Using cloud analytics, marketers can track key metrics such as website traffic, conversion rates, customer acquisition costs and return of investments (ROI) to target the right audience and allocate resources efficiently.

 Real-world case studies